Audio How-to Guide

 A word about program content: the radio programs streamed on this site are part of the Riverwalk Jazz archive and as such are historic in nature.
 They contain references to sponsors and commercial entities, with explicit mention of websites and phone numbers that were relevant when the program was aired on public radio, but in this new context, these references are purely historical.

 Browse the songs on the Song List page.
-The list provides links, arranged in alphabetical order, to individual song pages, like this example; there's one for each tune performed by the band in the collection of recordings.
+The list is arranged in alphanumeric order.
+You can filter this list by entering in the first word(s) of a song name in the filter field immediately at the top of the Song list.
+You can page through the list using the buttons along the top and bottom of the each.
+Each song name on the list is linked to an individual song page, like this example; there's one song page for each tune performed by the band in the collection of recordings.
 The song page serves as a catalog record: researchers will find information about composers, arrangers, dates, featured performers, and the name of each of the programs on which the song is performed.
 The song start time indicates the point in a full-length recorded program at which the song begins.
 Each program runs a total of about 59 minutes.